scaleway/serverless-functions-python/README.md

 No, this framework does not affect deployment or performance.

+**How can I use my packaged dependencies?**

+When deploying Python functions, your dependencies must be bundled in a `package` folder at the root of your project.
+For local testing, you can set `PYTHONPATH=$(pwd)/package` to make your dependencies available.
+This can be useful to avoid packaging your dependencies in multiple locations.

+Please note that this does not work for native dependencies as the Scaleway Python runtime is different from your local machine.

 **Why are my logs not showing up when using the print function?**

 By default, stdout is buffered in Python, so calling `print` without `flush=True` can lead to missing logs when running locally.